Firm Events March 31, April 21, and May 14 | 2:00 - 3:00 p.m. ET

 Key Topics:

-- Major vs. Minor Permits: Understanding the differences between major and minor air permits, and how those classifications affect project timelines, costs, and flexibility.
+- Major vs. Minor Air Permits: Understanding the differences between major and minor air permits, and how those classifications affect project timelines, costs, and flexibility.

 - Managing Curtailment and Outages: Strategies to address curtailment and power outages, and how these risks influence project design, contracting, and operational planning.